Student-centric advice and objective recommendations

 Lower monthly payments

-One of the biggest advantages of IDR is that the monthly payments will typically be lower as they are based on your discretionary income.
+One of the biggest advantages of IDR is that the monthly payments will typically be lower as they are based on your Adjusted Gross Income (AGI).
 Typically, repayment plans will provide borrowers with the lowest monthly loan payment available.
-In fact, monthly payments can even be $0 with an IDR.

 The remaining balance is forgiven

-The remaining student loan balance is forgiven after 20 or 25 years of repayment.
+The remaining student loan balance is forgiven after 30 years of repayment.

 Credit scores are not impacted